ICanOnlySuffer/euler/readme.md

 I am solving these problems to learn better practices and understand better some programming languages I rarely use (like Rust and Python).
-None of the code here is taken from any other source.

 ## Copyright